Are you looking for the ultimate 4 days in Paris itinerary?

 Quick Tips For Your 4 Days In Paris Itinerary

-Do not worry about the language barrier.
-I know only a very few basic French words and had absolutely NO difficulties when I visited Paris.
+Do not worry about the language barrier when traveling to Paris.
+I understand only a few basic French words and had NO difficulties when I visited.

-Call your credit card company and verify if your credit card does or does not have foreign transaction fees attached to it.
+Call your credit card company and verify if your credit card does or does not have foreign transaction fees.

-When you visit an ATM in Paris, make sure it is in the same network with your bank so you are not charged transaction fees every time you withdraw cash.
+When you visit an ATM in Paris, be sure it is in the same network as your bank so you are not charged transaction fees every time you withdraw cash.

-Also, consider withdrawing larger amounts of cash, in order to limit the transaction fees.
+Also, consider withdrawing larger amounts of cash, to limit the transaction fees.

-Buy advanced tickets to attractions whenever possible.
-First off, usually tickets purchased in advance online are often less expensive.
+Buy advanced tickets to must-do Paris attractions whenever possible.
+First off, usually, tickets purchased in advance online are less expensive.

 Great itinerary.
 I love Paris and have been there many times.
 The Louvre and the Eiffel Tower are favs.
 I also love Musee D’orsay.